A Small Symposium on “How States Address Extremism:

-and the 18th Annual International Conference on International Studies
+as part of the 19th Annual International Conference on Politics & International Studies

-This panel deals with the controversial subject of de-radicalization as a tool of the state/Governments in modifying/changing political behavior.
-The panel specifically focuses on how these governments use counter-terrorism measures to address extremist/ radicalization of individuals.
-Case studies of a comparative nature, including Western versus Non-Western examples are particularly welcome to shed light on this phenomenon.
-We will focus on the theory and practice concerning certain questions which are currently inadequately addressed.
+This symposium deals with the controversial subject of de-radicalization as a tool of the state/Governments in modifying/changing political behavior.
+The symposium specifically focuses on how these governments use counter-terrorism measures to address individuals’ extremism and radicalization.
+Case studies of a comparative nature, including Western versus Non-Western examples, are particularly welcome to shed light on this phenomenon.
+We will focus on the theory and practice concerning certain questions that are currently inadequately addressed.

 These include but are not limited to: